Can You Apply To College Without A Computer?

 When it comes to applying to college, your family and friends definitely want to see you succeed.
 Share with them your challenges with completing your college applications because you don't have a computer.
 They are sure to offer up their computer or laptop to help you complete those applications!

 Write down the information you’ll need on a college application – this is especially handy when writing an essay

 Even if you can't sit down at the computer to complete your application, you can still make progress on it.
 Start by writing down the various questions you need to answer so you can begin working on them on paper.
 Yes, pen and paper still come in handy!
 This is a great way to help you get your thoughts together for a solid application.
 Once you've written it all out, it won't take you as long to actually complete your application once you do get to an available computer.

-Say it with us, the library is my friend.
-Seriously, the library is the most lit place when it comes to completing your college applications!
+The library is a great place to go when it comes to completing your college applications!
 Check out your local library to see what the requirements are for reserving a computer.
-You'll probably need a library card and a thumb drive to save your information once you've completed your application.
+You'll probably need a library card and a flashdrive to save your information once you've completed your application.
 An added bonus is the librarian on hand to help you with any questions you might have about using the computer or completing your application!

 It never hurts to ask!
 Contact the schools you hope to apply to and see if they have alternative options for submitting an application.
-They might even have additional suggestions for where you can go to complete your application if a paper application isn't possible such as a local alum or partner organization.
+They might even have additional suggestions for where you can go to complete your application if a paper application isn't possible, such as local alumni or partner organizations.
 You never know until you ask, so ask!